 After doing the above steps, it is now time to make a list of all those marketing goals that you wish to achieve.
 For example, do you expect a 25% increase in your sales turnover?
 In brief, make notes of some achievable and measurable goals.

 This is the most important part of your effective marketing plan.
 In this process, you would outline and ponder upon the different tactics that you would need to reach out to your prospects and achieve the desired goals.
 An effective Marketing Plan has to address the needs of all types of prospects, whether they are cold or warm prospects.

-More precisely, tactics such as various advertising, direct marketing, public relations and the like are most suited for cold prospects.
-However, for the warm prospects, tactics such as permission-based email, customer appreciation events, and loyalty programs would be more beneficial.
-It has been observed that interpersonal sales efforts combined with effective marketing usually does the trick when it comes to closing sales.
+More precisely, tactics such as various advertising, direct marketing, public relations, and the like are most suited for cold prospects.
+However, for warm prospects, tactics such as permission-based email, customer appreciation events, and loyalty programs would be more beneficial.
+It has been observed that interpersonal sales efforts combined with effective marketing usually do the trick when it comes to closing sales.